rwebaz/Markdown-Lessons-Project/docs/pages/Markdown-Table.md

 ## Commit and Pull

-Finally, commit your changes to the local Working branch and issue a pull request to the remote master via the local GitHub.app.
+Finally, commit your changes to the local Working branch and issue a pull request to the remote master via the local GitHub desktop.app and test the rendering remotely via the GitHub Pages tab by clicking the URL for your new website.

+## MMINAIL

+There is a Markdown folder in the navigation aside of the MMINAIL home page.
+If you click on the 'Learn Markdown' sub-tab in the drop down menu, you will see a series of links that will hyperlink the end-user to the markdown pages complete with a link-back to the home page of the MMINAIL embedded in the footer of each (.md)

 ***